Do I need a sleep study?

 Have you been feeling a little foggy lately?
 Many things can make it harder to concentrate, including attention deficit disorder (ADHD), pregnancy, anxiety, and stress.
 But, struggling to focus during the day could also signal that you’re not getting the quality sleep you need.

 Life is filled with many potentially irritating scenarios (think: heavy traffic, slow internet speeds, and noisy neighbours).
 But if you find yourself snapping over the smallest things, it could be due to a lack of sleep caused by a sleep problem.

 Daily nap attacks

 The benefits of napping include helping you feel energised, improving your memory, making you feel alert, and reducing anxiety.
 However, while taking a nap can be good for you, it is not healthy to feel like you can’t get through the day without one.
 If you frequently get nap attacks while at work or in class, there might be an underlying problem.

 Has your partner been complaining about your snoring?
 Allergies, alcohol, sleep apnea, or even the anatomy of your mouth can all be to blame.
 This is where a sleep study can be beneficial.
 Once you know the cause of your snoring, you can start taking action to reduce it.

 Trouble falling or staying asleep

 Some people can fall asleep as soon as their head hits the pillow.
 If you’re tossing and turning and struggling to fall asleep, you might have a sleep disorder like insomnia.
-If the problem persists, speak to your doctor about going for a sleep study.
+If the problem persists, speak to your GP about going for a sleep study.

 Outcomes of a sleep study